 Worldwide, humanitarian needs have increased in scope and diversity generating a large financing gap.
-Against this background, UN Secretary General Ban Ki-moon announced in 2012 the organisation of a World Humanitarian Summit (WHS) – a two year process which culminated in Istanbul on 23-24 May 2016.
+Against this backdrop, UN Secretary General Ban Ki-moon announced in 2012 the organisation of a World Humanitarian Summit (WHS) – a 2 year process which culminated in Istanbul on 23-24 May 2016.
 The Summit aimed to bring all stakeholders together to discuss how to reshape the global humanitarian system.

 The European Commission was actively involved throughout the preparatory process of the Summit.
 It co-organised the preparatory European consultation (Budapest, 3-4 February 2015) and closely followed all other regional consultations as well as the global consultation in October 2015.
 It contributed to studies led by the UN Office for Coordination of Humanitarian Affairs (OCHA), and supported the work of the Summit's Secretariat.